|Colors||Black, white, chocolate, brindle, a combination of color and white|

 What’s the Price of Akita Puppies?

-The cost of an Akita puppy is quite high with the average cost running anywhere between $700 to $1,600.
+The cost of an Akita puppy is quite high.
+The average Akita dog price would be anywhere between $700 to $1,600.
 Purebred Akita puppies coming from parents who’ve won dog competitions can cost as much as $4,000.
 Akita puppies should always be purchased from reputable breeders and come fully vetted and microchipped.

 It’s never a good idea to buy an Akita without first seeing the puppy in person, along with its mother.
 Be sure the dogs are well cared for and that the puppies are social and inquisitive.